ramu81/Exploring-TypeScript/README.md

     You will mostly see intersection types used for mixins and other concepts that don’t fit in the classic object-oriented mold.

+#   Union Types (UnionTypes.ts)
+      Union types are closely related to intersection types, but they are used very differently.
+      Occasionally, you’ll run into a library that expects a parameter to be either a number or a string.